 By the 1912-1913 winter season, 441 Marlborough was the home of real estate trustee Harris Hooper Lawrence and his wife, Theodora Maria (Eldredge) Lawrence.
 They previously had lived at The Stratford apartments at 31 Massachusetts Avenue.

 They continued to live at 441 Marlborough during the 1918-1919 winter season, but moved thereafter to Brookline.
 By the 1923-1924 winter season, they were living at 470 Beacon.

-By 1920, 441 Marlborough was the home of Miss Mary Ellen Waller, the niece of Daniel B. Hallett (daughter of his brother-in-law and sister, David Francis Waller and Mary Doane Hallett).
+By 1920, 441 Marlborough was the home of Daniel B. Hallett’s niece, Miss Mary Ellen Waller, the daughter of his brother-in-law and sister, David Francis Waller and Mary Doane (Hallett) Waller.
 She previously had lived in Brookline with her mother, who died in April of 1919.

 Mary Waller was a prolific novelist whose career spanned from about 1890 to 1931 (although born Mary Ellen Waller, she wrote under the name Mary Ella Waller).
 At least one of her books, Deep in the Hearts of Men, published in 1924, was written while she lived at 441 Marlborough.